 - i.
 To be effective we need to educate as many community members as possible and help them be responsible for their own safety. - ii.
-Crime prevention education is the responsibility of all officers, not just crime prevention squad members. - Education is accomplished individually, at public meetings, and at Neighborhood Block Watch meetings, and in everyday contacts with community members. - 4.
-Focusing attention on crime victims rather than the crime itself is very important.
+Crime prevention education is the responsibility of all officers, not just crime prevention squad members. - iii.
+Education is accomplished individually, at public meetings, and at Neighborhood Block Watch meetings, and in everyday contacts with community members. - C. In order to apply the definition "action to remove or reduce crime risk" you need to understand three (3) other areas.
+INSTRUCTOR NOTE: Review the definition of crime prevention. - 1.
+Property crimes are generally crimes of opportunity: